 DDoS stands for Distributed Denial of Service.
-A DDoS attack is a deliberate and malicious attempt to break up the normal traffic around a particular target service, network or server, through the tactic of overwhelming that target with a wave of internet traffic.
+A DDoS attack is a deliberate and malicious attempt to break up the normal traffic around a particular target service, network, or server, by overwhelming that target with a wave of internet traffic.

-A DDoS attack will be effective through using several infected computers or networks as a base.
-One useful analogy is to regard a DDoS attack as being like a deliberately engineered traffic jam, filling the highway with traffic, preventing normal traffic from reaching its destination.
+A DDoS attack will be effective by using several infected computers or networks as a base.
+One useful analogy is to regard a DDoS attack as being like a deliberately engineered traffic jam, filling the highway with traffic, and preventing normal traffic from reaching its destination.

 A DDoS attack is classified as a violation of the Proper Use protocol of the Internet Architecture Board.
-They also are in violation of the Acceptable Use rules for nearly all Internet Service Providers, and often violate the laws of relevant nations or jurisdictions in which they are carried out.
+They are also in violation of the Acceptable Use rules for nearly all Internet Service Providers.
+They often violate the laws of relevant nations or jurisdictions in which they are carried out.

-For a DDoS attack to work, the attacker has to win control of a whole network of internet-connect machines.
+For a DDoS attack to work, the attacker has to win control of an entire network of internet-connected machines.
 The attack will involve computers and other internet-linked devices being infected with a form of malware, which effectively turns each device into a bot.
-The attacker will seek to control a large number of such infected devices, which is known as a botnet.
+The attacker will seek to control many such infected devices, which is known as a botnet.

-With the botnet set up, the attacker can program the devices by sending new instructions.
+With a botnet set up, the attacker can program the devices by sending new instructions.
 A DDoS attack will involve targeting the IP address of the victim.
-Each bot in the botnet will issue requests to the target, which can potentially result in the targeted network or server exceeding its capacity, which leads in turn to normal internet traffic being disrupted.
+Each bot in the botnet will issue requests to the target, which can potentially result in the targeted network or server exceeding its capacity, which leads to disruption of normal internet traffic.

 DDoS attacks can be particularly difficult to deal with because each of the bots in the botnet is a legitimate device, making it hard to separate normal traffic from attack traffic.

-There are a variety of types of DDoS attacks, all of which work in different ways or focus on different areas of the targeted system, but they come in three main categories.
+There are various types of DDoS attacks, all of which work in different ways or focus on different areas of the targeted system, but they come in three main categories.

 Application Layer Attacks

-These attacks deplete the target’s resources, focusing on the layer of the network that generates web pages in response to HTTP requests.
-A typical example is the HTTP Flood, which produces an effect that is similar to multiple computer users pressing refresh in their web browser repeatedly, causing HTTP requests to flood the target server.
+These attacks deplete the target’s resources, focusing on the network layer that generates web pages in response to HTTP requests.
+A typical example is the HTTP Flood, which produces an effect similar to multiple computer users pressing refresh in their web browser repeatedly, causing HTTP requests to flood the target server.

-Sometimes known as State Exhaustion attacks, this form of DDoS activity aims to exhaust the capacity of web server or associated tool, such as a firewall.
-One example is the SYN Flood, which initiates a large number of contact requests from spoof IP addresses, which are never completed.
+These are sometimes known as State Exhaustion attacks, and this form of DDoS activity aims to exhaust the webserver’s capacity or associated tool, such as a firewall.
+One example is the SYN Flood, which initiates many contact requests from spoof IP addresses, which are never completed.